jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

 1. Tell me about a situation when you were wrong.

-1. Your company uses Linux and other open source software.
-What does it do to contribute back to the open source community?

-1. If I was hired for this position what would be the first project that I would work on?

 # Questions From Managers

 1. Where do you see yourself in 5 years?

-  (A person should have some specific goal for the future.)
+  - Should have a specific goal that they are trying to achieve.
+And the position being sought should aligh with that goal.

 1. Do you have any questions for me?

-  (Having lots of questions helps to show interest.)

-  (see Questions For Managers section)
+  - Should have lots of questions which shows an interest in the company and the position.  (see "Questions For Managers" section)

 1. Why would you be a good candidate?